Hilde Radusch: Life

 Hilde Radusch was born in Altdamm, directly across the river from Stettin, but the family moved while she was still young to Weimar in central southern Germany.

+Added info: Her birth name is rarely seen in US publications.
+She was born Hildegard Auguste Adelaide Marie, on November 6, 1903, in Altdamm near Stettin, the daughter of Gertrud Radusch (née Brucks; 1896–1944)—a housewife—and Adolf Radusch (1875–1915).
+She grew up in this bourgeois-conservative home and, beginning in 1913, attended the Lyceum in Aschersleben.Meta Frauenbewegungsgeschichten.
+Gemeinsam suchen, gemeinsam finden.

 Her father was a postal worker who in 1915 was killed in the First World War, but by that time he had instilled in his daughter a spirit of independence and determination which made for a sometimes difficult relationship with her widowed mother during her teenage years.
 When she was 18 Radusch left home and headed for Berlin where she gained a training place at the Pestalozzi-Fröbel Training Institute.
 She emerged in 1922 with a qualification in infant care and education.

 1922 was the year in which she joined the Young Communists.
 By 1924, together with Hedwig Remmele, she was taking a lead in the recently founded Berlin Red Women's and Girls' Association ("Roten Frauen- und Mädchenbunde"), also writing articles for the movement's newspaper, "Die Frauenwacht" ("Women Watch").
 However, finding no employment opportunities for communists in infant care, she took a job in 1923 as a telephone switchboard operator with the post office.
 It was while working for the post office that Radusch met Maria, described in one source as "her first girl friend", and at some point the two of them moved in together.
 Radusch continued working for the post office till 1930.